Loading...

 Portion Control

-Reduce the portion size of Chicken Biryani and Grilled Chicken you consume to manage the spike in blood sugar levels.
+Start by reducing the portion size of Chicken Biryani and Grilled Chicken on your plate.
+Eating smaller portions can help manage blood sugar levels.

 Add Healthy Fats

-Incorporate sources of healthy fats like avocado or a small handful of nuts to your meal, which can help moderate blood sugar levels.
+Incorporate healthy fats like a small serving of avocado or a handful of nuts to your meal.
+Fats can help in moderating blood sugar spikes.

 Stay Hydrated